 Country Portugal Slovakia Slovenia Spain Sweden Is the SMPO allowed to switch off an MDF n/a Only if open BB Yes Yes where the alternative NGA network is network is present deployed by another operator? there.
 Not another AO.
-Is there a difference in wholesale access price No Yes between the switched-off legacy product and the alternative product that is closest in terms of performance?
-If "Yes" please explain if the price of the FTTH VULA is 94% alternative product is lower or higher? higher than copper What is the difference in %?
-ULL Has the NRA produced a substitution matrix No No No No which shows for each legacy WAP the corresponding alternative WAP(s)?
+Is there a difference in wholesale access price between the switched-off legacy product and the alternative product that is closest in terms of performance?
+No Yes If "Yes" please explain if the price of the alternative product is lower or higher?
+What is the difference in %?
+FTTH VULA is 94% higher than copper ULL Has the NRA produced a substitution matrix which shows for each legacy WAP the corresponding alternative WAP(s)?
+No No No No